Champagne’s one of those complicated wines where a simple answer never suffices.

 Does Champagne Have More Sugar than Regular Wine?

 If you drink small-production dry red or white table wines, then it’s likely that your Champagne has more sugar than your average table wine.
+If you drink inexpensive, popular wines with wide distribution, it’s likely that they have more sugar than Champagne.

 Some popular mainstream wine labels in the US market have significant sugar in them, and your Champagne may actually have less sugar than those wines.